mahuzedada/react-app-reward/README.md

 # Implementation notes

 - Testing
-  - no test was written for the `resource` folder since it simulates the API
-  - `server.js` is mocked in the controller files but in the real world, `axios` or similar libraries would be mocked instead
+  - the file `resource/server.js` is mocked in all controller test files.
+In the real world, `axios` or similar libraries would be mocked instead.
-  - all code under the `src` folder, besides the `resource` folder is 100% covered
-- Styling: I used [tailwindCss](https://tailwindcss.com/). for styling.
+- Styling: I used [tailwindCss](https://tailwindcss.com/) for styling.
 [TailwindCss](https://tailwindcss.com/) is a highly customizable css library packed with classes like `flex` and `text-center` that can be composed to build any design, directly in the markup.
-- Code formatting: I used eslint and prettier to make the code consistent and readable
+- Code formatting: I used eslint and prettier to make the code consistent and readable.
 - Data
-  - There are json files under the `resource` folder that contains a list transactions and customers
+  - There are json files under the `resource` folder that contains a list transactions and customers.
   - There are a couple of ways to interpret `a three-month period`.
-For this implementation I assumed that `a three-month period` means `90 days`
+For this implementation I assumed that `a three-month period` means `90 days`.
-  - The fake api is configured to return transactions that are 90 days or less from today's date
+  - The fake api is configured to return transactions that are 90 days or less from today's date.
-  - The fake api also sorts the transactions by date
+  - The fake api also sorts the transactions by date.

 # Javascript bug?